LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/cms-kbs-without-liveperson-ai.md

 7. Click **Save**.

 ### Test the knowledge base
-Testing a knowledge base that doesn’t use LivePerson AI involves using the Search tool to enter a consumer’s utterance to see the results that are returned from the CMS.
+Testing a knowledge base that doesn’t use LivePerson AI involves using the Search tool to enter a consumer’s utterance to see and evaluate the results that are retrieved from the CMS.

 **To test the knowledge base**